Playing Baroque part 2

 Maybe the Zelda hack is making me obsessive…but after I found a short length of mountain you can walk over in the Icicle area, I immediately doubled back and started testing other terrain barriers.
 Particularly around Wutai and the area between the Mythril Mines and the place where Fort Condor is in the original.
 You can see little entrances under mountain ranges and house sprites in inaccessible areas.

-Like…you can see the entrance to the cave with the old miner who gives you Aerith’s Great Gospel limit break in the original.
+Like…you can see the entrance to the cave with the old miner who gives you the mythril key item in the original (to be traded for Aerith’s Great Gospel limit break).
 If you explore in the northern oceans, you can see a house that looks like it might be the home of the Chocobo Sage.
 On the southwestern continent, you can get a view of a circular pond collected from a waterfall that then feeds into a lake, like Lucrecia’s hideout.

 Then again, the moogle construction site of Wutai was obviously there just to…pay tribute to the original and add a bit of cute, aesthetic consistency.
 Sort of a wink and a nod saying “Yeah, we get it, it should be there, but what do you expect?
 It ain’t like we got three discs!”
 Maybe the miner’s cave and the Chocobo Sage’s house are decorative, as well.